 According to Wikipedia, “a Waldorf salad is a fruit and nut salad generally made of fresh apples, celery, grapes and walnuts, dressed in mayonnaise, and served on a bed of lettuce as an appetizer or a light meal.”
-Sounds like the perfect dish and with minor adjustments lectin free and Plant Paradox friendly.
+Sounds like the perfect dish and with minor adjustments lectin-free and Plant Paradox friendly.
+This is my crunchy spring Waldorf salad.

 Less fruits, more vegetables and healthy fats